pmndrs/jotai/docs/introduction/getting-started.md

 )
 ```

-`get` in the read function is to read atom value.
+`get` in the read function is to read the atom value.
 It's reactive and read dependencies are tracked.

 `get` in the write function is also to read atom value, and it's not tracked.